-- 1.3 Emissions from an individual aircraft main engine combination are primarily a function of three parameters: time-in-mode (TIM), main engine emission indices (EI), and main engine fuel flow.
+1.3 Emissions from an individual aircraft main engine combination are primarily a function of three parameters: time-in-mode (TIM), main engine emission indices (EI) and main engine fuel flow.
 Aggregate emissions from a fleet serving an airport also include two additional parameters, fleet size/type and number of operations.
 In the calculation of aircraft emissions at a given airport, the desired accuracy of the emissions inventory will dictate the values and methodology used (e.g. simple, advanced or sophisticated approach) to determine each of these parameters.
 While this document tries to simplify the inventory analysis into three approaches, it is generally agreed that the user may at times use a hybrid approach, combining elements from the simple, advanced and sophisticated approaches.
 However, care should be taken not to use a hybrid approach where all aspects are overestimated, thereby inadvertently assigning a higher burden to aircraft emissions when assessing airport inventories.
-Consequently, it is recommended that the analyst fully document the analysis methodology including how this guidance material is used.
+Consequently, it is recommended that the analyst fully document the analysis methodology, including how this guidance material is used.
 This is discussed further in Section 4.
-The following information provides basic descriptions of each of these parameters: - a) Time-in-mode (TIM) is the time period, usually measured in minutes, that the aircraft engines actually spend at an identified power setting, typically pertaining to one of the LTO operating modes of the operational flight cycle. - b) Emission index (EI) and fuel flow.
-An emission index is defined as the mass of pollutant emitted per unit mass of fuel burned for a specified engine.
+The following information provides basic descriptions of each of these parameters:

+- a) Time-in-mode (TIM) is the time period, usually measured in minutes, that the aircraft engines actually spend at an identified power setting, typically pertaining to one of the LTO operating modes of the operational flight cycle. - b) Emission index (EI) and fuel flow.
+An EI is defined as the mass of pollutant emitted per unit mass of fuel burned for a specified engine.
 The ICAO Engine Emissions Data Bank (EEDB) provides the EI for certified engines in units of grams of pollutant per kilogram of fuel (g/kg) for NO_x, CO and HC, as well as the mode-specific fuel flow in units of kilogram per second (kg/s), for the four power settings of the engine emissions certification scheme.
-Multiplying the mode-specific EI by the TIM-specific fuel flow yields a mode-specific emission rate in units of grams per LTO.
-For more accurate inventories, adjustments to these values are necessary to take account of different power settings, installation effects, etc.
+Multiplying the mode-specific EI by the mode-specific fuel flow yields a mode-specific emission rate in units of grams per second.
+Multiplying this emission rate with the TIM (in units of seconds) yields the mode-specific emission in units of grams.
+For more accurate inventories, adjustments to these values are necessary to take account of different power settings, installation effects, etc. Additional information is available on nvPM measured in grams per kilogram of fuel (g/kg) for mass, and number per kilogram of fuel (#/kg) for number.